zfdupont/xacto/README.md

 - Set up the server socket and enter a loop to accept connections on this socket.
-For each connection, a thread should be started to run function `xacto_client_service()`.
+For each connection, a thread should be started to run function `xanadu_client_service()`.

-These things should be relatively straightforward to accomplish, given the information presented in class and in the textbook.
-If you do them properly, the server should function and accept connections on the specified port, and you should be able to connect to the server using the test client.
-Note that if you build the server using `make debug`, then the binaries we have supplied will produce a fairly extensive debugging trace of what they are doing.
-This, together with the specifications in this document and in the header files, will likely be invaluable to you in understanding the desired behavior of the various modules.

 ## Task II: Send and Receive Functions

-The header file `include/protocol.h` defines the format of the packets used in the Xacto network protocol.
+The header file `include/protocol.h` defines the format of the packets used in the Xanadu network protocol.
 The concept of a protocol is an important one to understand.
 A protocol creates a standard for communication so that any program implementing a protocol will be able to connect and operate with any other program implementing the same protocol.
 Any client should work with any server if they both implement the same protocol correctly.
-In the Xacto protocol, clients and servers exchange **packets** with each other.
+In the Xanadu protocol, clients and servers exchange **packets** with each other.
 Each packet has two parts: a fixed-size part that describes the packet, and an optional **payload** that can carry arbitrary data.
-The fixed-size part of a packet always has the same size and format, which is given by the `xacto_packet` structure; however the payload can be of arbitrary size.
+The fixed-size part of a packet always has the same size and format, which is given by the `xanadu_packet` structure; however the payload can be of arbitrary size.
 One of the fields in the fixed-size part tells how long the payload is.

 - The function `proto_send_packet` is used to send a packet over a